Dillydawes/PAPPAI/README.md

 # PAPPAI
-PIPai - will be your personal assistant and personal protective AI.
+PAPpai - will be your personal assistant and personal protective AI.
 Currently this is just a place for me to dump ideas and collect the open repos that will need to be integrated.

+# Ideas and general dump
+Pappai idea dump.md

 # Repos and links